fdobad/template-python-package/README.md

 # Daily usage

-Activate you python venv, check if/where is installed:
+Activate your python venv, check if/where is installed:
 ```bash
 $ pip list | grep my-project-name
 my-project-name           0.0.0       /home/fdo/source/template-python-package
 ```
 * If a filepath to the local repo is shown and --editable was used: the project can be directly edited & the documentation served live
-* Else from a commit, be sure it is pointing to the correct one on requirements.txt
+* Else from a commit, make sure it is pointing to the correct version on requirements.txt or the pip command
-* Or uninstall and focus on testing

 Development tips:
-* Beware of python sessions not reloading the entire packages when `import mypkg`, these should be restarted, not reset.
+* Beware of python sessions not reloading the entire packages when `import mypkg`, __these should be restarted, not reset.__
 * Version control tracked files get automatically added to the release, so be tidy, aware of `.gitignore` & beware `git add .`
 * Do your feature branch to contribute! `git checkout -b my_new_feature`
 * Use docstrings and typed methods to build a great documentation!
 Even latex (to html or pdf) is available. [more info](https://pdoc3.github.io/pdoc/doc/pdoc/#what-objects-are-documented).
 At least: For a method, describe input `parameters & returns`, additionaly `exceptions, classes, variables, module header`, `docstring examples` are not tested at the time, use `pytest` instead